 The pilot started the go-around approach as directed by the air traffic controller.
 But he got lost because of the severe rain and low altitude.
 Further, the plane arrived in Indian airspace at 8:11 p.m.
 Pakistan time from the Badhana police station region in Punjab.

-At a speed of 292 kilometres per hour, the Boeing 777 aircraft was travelling at a height of 13,500 ft and 37 kilometres from Amritsar, in the region of Chhina Bidhi Chand hamlet, is the location where the plane entered Indian airspace.
+At a speed of 292 kilometers per hour, the Boeing 777 aircraft was traveling at the height of 13,500 ft and 37 kilometers from Amritsar, in the region of Chhina Bidhi Chand hamlet, is the location where the plane entered Indian airspace.

 After 40 km through Rasulpur and Taran Sahib in India’s Punjab, the aircraft made a U-turn and headed back to Naushehra Pannuan.
 The captain raised the plane’s altitude to 20,000 feet.
 While flying into Indian territory.

 In the Punjab region of India, close to the village of Jhagian Noor Muhammad, the plane spent seven minutes in Indian airspace before crossing into Pakistan.

 After that, the plane flew through Dona Mabboki, Chaant, and Dhupsari Kasur villages.
 Before leaving from Indian airspace & Ghati Kalanjar in Pakistan’s Punjab province’s Kasur district.